Skip to content

 Is Canisius University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Canisius University earn a median of $60,681, roughly in line with national averages for graduates.
+Ten years out, alumni of Canisius University earn a median of $60,681, roughly in line with the national average for college graduates.

 $46,089